Dave Matthews Band: Big Whiskey and the GrooGrux King (2009)

 The band's next album, Big Whiskey and the GrooGrux King, was released June 2, 2009, coinciding with a supporting summer tour, slated to run through early October.
-The band named this album in honor of Moore who is said to be the "GrooGrux King" in the album's title.
+The band named this album in honor of Moore.
+Moore is said to be the "King" in the album title.
 Tim Reynolds, Rashawn Ross, and Jeff Coffin performed with the band on both the spring and the summer tours of 2009 and 2010.

 The album peaked at No. 1 on the Billboard 200, achieving platinum status.
 Three singles from the album were released: "Funny The Way It Is", "Why I Am", and "You and Me".

 The album was nominated for two 2010 Grammy Awards: Best Rock Album and Album of the Year.
 It lost to Green Day's 21st Century Breakdown and Taylor Swift's Fearless, respectively.
 During the awards telecast, the band played "You and Me" with accompaniment by singers, percussionists, a string section, and an eight-piece horn section made up of teenagers from the Grammy Jazz Ensemble.